 122 and 124 Commonwealth were built on two lots, both originally 26 feet wide, that were purchased from the Commonwealth of Massachusetts on August 22, 1865, by dry goods merchant William Chadbourne.
 He and his wife, Isabel (Patterson) Chadbourne, lived at 48 Commonwealth.
 On May 22, 1866, he sold the lot to the east to his sister, Clara Dwight (Chadbourne) Berry of Cambridge, the widow of Charles Thomas Berry, and lot to the west to his sister Martha McMillan (Chadbourne) Haven of Charlton, the wife of Rev. John Haven.
 On October 13, 1869, both lots were purchased by Charles Austin Wood, an insurance agent and real estate investor, and the original owner of the Hotel Vendôme.

 On December 30, 1870, Charles Wood sold the eastern lot and 8 feet 8 inches of the western lot to Laura Lucretia (Williams) Case, the wife of wholesale dry goods merchant and banker James Brown Case.
 They lived at 52 Boylston and in Weston.
-They had 122 Commonwealth built on the combined 34 foot 8 inch lot.
-In April of 1872, James and Laura Case purchased two lots to the east of 122 Commonwealth, where they had 118 Commonwealth and 120 Commonwealth built.
-They made 120 Commonwealth their home.
+They had 122 Commonwealth built on the combined 34 foot 8 inch lot, and sold it in April of 1872, to Frances (Van Dusen) Lee, the wife of James Lee, Jr.

 On March 18, 1871, Charles Wood sold the remaining 17 feet 4 inches of his western lot to Martha W. (Seaver) Cowing, the wife of Walter Herbert Cowing, and they had 124 Commonwealth built on it.